Cyberthron/AirflowDatadogsetup/README.md

 **3.Update the Datadog Agent main configuration file datadog.yaml by adding someproparties into datadog.yaml.**

-    Check Datadog.yaml file and the extra part<br>
+    Check Datadog.yaml file and the extra part

 **4.Restart DataDog with Airflow**